Supporting all readers by Katrina Cochrane!

 All of these strategies mean that sometimes it is not easy for the class teacher to realise that the child has reading difficulties that need to be addressed.
 Ideally this will be by using a structured, cumulative and multisensory programme such as Toe by Toe.

-If you would like to find out more about before the webinar you can visit Katrina’s Positive Dyslexia website – she is always happy to answer questions!
+If you would like to find out more you can also visit Katrina’s Positive Dyslexia website – she is always happy to answer questions!